devlocal/CarND-Behavioral-Cloning-P3/writeup.md

 I have added two dropout layers to combat overfitting - one after the second convolutional layer and one more after the last convolutional layer (see `model.py` lines 39 and 43).
 I experimented with different values of drop rate `p` (tried `0.5`, `0.25`).
 I also tried to add a dropout layer after each convolutional layer, drop rate was set to `0.05` in this case.
 However, adding more dropout layers did not improve accuracy, I guess network layers did not see enough training data.

 The best results were produced with two dropout layers and `p=0.25`.

+### Training accuracy

+The chart below shows training and validation loss reported by `model.py` when producing `model.h5`.
+For the first 5 epochs training and validation loss were decreasing, after the 6th epoch validation loss went up which means the model has probably started overfitting.
+To avoid further overfitting `EarlyStopping` terminated training.

+![alt text][image6]

 ### Model parameter tuning